How to Take a Pickleball Vacation

-If you want to ensure your next trip includes a physical activity the whole group can enjoy, you can easily incorporate pickleball into your travels, whether it's by making it the main focus of the trip or by including it often in the schedule.
+If you want to ensure your next trip includes a physical activity a group can enjoy, you can easily incorporate pickleball into your travels, whether it's by making it the trip's main focus or by including it often in the schedule.

 Here are some ideas for pickleball getaways that will leave you feeling fit, healthy and, best of all, entertained.